The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Exit strategies should be reviewed annually, or when significant change occurs.

-There are several considerations to be made when developing an exit plan, including:
+There are several considerations to be made when developing an exit strategy, including:

 Below suggests some factors for consideration.
-This is not conclusive: each contract / supplier relationship should be considered on its own merits.
+This is not an exhaustive list as each contract / supplier relationship should be considered on its own merits.

 An exit strategy should set your service requirements when the parties are transitioning out of the relationship.
 These requirements may include: